m-hamza-sid/reedsy-challenge-frontend/README.md

 ```
 As feedback the team mentioned:
 Answers for Q1 and Q2 were pretty good, with a good English level and communication.
-As an improvement, we would have liked Q1 to be a bit more elaborate and 2.4 to contain a comparison between both approaches.
+As an improvement,
+we would have liked Q1 to be a bit more elaborate and 2.4 to contain a comparison between both approaches.

 Q3 looked pretty similar to the image and had a fixed footer as required.
-However, the goal of this question is to assess attention to detail, and things were not quite as close as we expect.
-Code-wise, the LESS code was too monolithic, with too many hardcoded values and too deeply nested.
+However, the goal of this question
+is to assess attention to detail, and things were not quite as close as we expect.
+Code-wise, the LESS code
+was too monolithic, with too many hardcoded values and too deeply nested.

-In Q4, we liked the modularization and general structure of the project, the implementation of bonuses and other additional features such as a 404 page or a "back" button.
-There was a good showcase of unit tests, and we also appreciated the usage of modern tools and the fuzzy search feature.
+In Q4, we liked the modularization and general structure of the project, the implementation of bonuses and
+other additional features such as a 404 page or a "back" button.
+There was a good showcase of unit tests,
+and we also appreciated the usage of modern tools and the fuzzy search feature.

-However, the application didn't run with "npm start" as instructed, and some functionalities didn't quite work as they should or didn't match our expectations.
-To name some, search only looks for books in the current page, synopsis truncation doesn't take into account texts that are shorter than the limit.
+However, the application didn't run with "npm start" as instructed, and some functionalities didn't quite
+work as they should or didn't match our expectations.
+To name some, search only looks for books in the current
+page, synopsis truncation doesn't take into account texts that are shorter than the limit.

-Other details have also penalized the test, such as: having installed and configured Cypress to only have a single smoke test, or having implemented internationalization, and then leaving the translation files half empty.
+Other details have also penalized the test, such as: having installed and configured Cypress to only have a
+single smoke test, or having implemented internationalization, and then leaving the translation files half empty.
 ```

 ## My Request for objective feedback - No response received.

 ```
+Dear <recruiter>,
 It looks to me that the response to each of my answers is not based on any objective measure.

 For Q1, can the team give me an example what do they mean by "a bit more elaborate".
-Candidates are not mind readers, if the team was expecting a comparison couldn't that be hinted in the question?
+Candidates are not
+mind readers, if the team was expecting a comparison couldn't that be hinted in the question?

 For Q3.
-Since the test is live, can you please ask the team to give me an accurate feedback as to what actually is not close to the provided image?
-I was not given any typography instructions, but other than that, I take my designing skills very seriously so would like to know what is exactly meant by "were not quite close as we expect" does the team has an example of what IS close?.
-I was given an HTML page to style which itself doesn't require any component driven design, so the LESS code reflects that.
-A value is a variable if its used more than one time in the exact same way, which was not the case in the given html page.
+Since the test is live, can you please ask the team to give me an accurate feedback as to what
+actually is not close to the provided image?
+I was not given any typography instructions, but other than
+that, I take my designing skills very seriously so would like to know what is exactly meant by "were not
+quite close as we expect" does the team has an example of what IS close?.
+I was given an HTML page to
+style which itself doesn't require any component driven design, so the LESS code reflects that.
+A value
+is a variable if its used more than one time in the exact same way, which was not the case in the given
+html page.

 For Q4, the application run with "npm run dev", is the team kidding me?
-Just the usage of different word is an issue?
-The search was a bonus thing, I just implemented it with the shortest development time as this way of client side searching is not done in real world.
-For Synopsis, the upper limit is set, why lower limit matters, were any functional requirements given that had an effect on the results?
+Just the usage of different word
+is an issue?
+The search was a bonus thing, I just implemented it with the shortest development time as
+this way of client side searching is not done in real world.
+For Synopsis, the upper limit is set, why
+lower limit matters, were any functional requirements given that had an effect on the results?
-I integrated Cypress and localisation just to show off the knowledge of these chores, how something which is not part of official requirements is being used to penalise the solution?
+I integrated Cypress and localisation just to show off the knowledge of these chores, how something which
+is not part of official requirements is being used to penalise the solution?

 Can the team please answer my above questions?
 ```